jgarza9788/GaussianBlur_URP_Demo/GaussianBlur_SG.md

 ### Misc Info

-1. BlurShader_11x11.shader **Deprecated**
-    * this used many shader graph nodes to create the blurred effect, and your computer might freeze on opening it (this will be removed in future versions of the asset)
-2. BlurShader_CN.shader
+1. BlurShader_CN.shader
     * this uses a custom node in shader graph.

+## Demos

+1. Demo_SG.unity
+    * displays the material while using the CameraOpaqueTexture
+2. Demo_SG_RenderTexture.unity
+   * displays the material while using a RenderTexture from a camera